A Guide to Club Competitions.

 The Memorial Trophy.

 Played in remembrance of a former members, this competition is open to all playing members.
-Teams are captained by the Club President and the Club Captain, and selected from a Nomination Sheet displayed in the dressing rooms.
-Usually played on a Friday evening in the middle of September.
+Teams are captained by two Executive Members.

 The Tommy Donnelly Trophy.